MichaelGrafnetter/MichaelGrafnetter.github.io/en/_posts/2016-04-03-how-the-active-directory-expiring-links-feature-really-works.md

 Enable-ADOptionalFeature -Identity 'Privileged Access Management Feature' -Target (Get-ADForest) -Scope ForestOrConfigurationSet
 ```

-Note that&nbsp;once&nbsp;this&nbsp;feature is&nbsp;enabled in&nbsp;a&nbsp;forest, it&nbsp;can never be&nbsp;disabled again.
+Note that&nbsp;once&nbsp;this&nbsp;feature is&nbsp;enabled in&nbsp;a&nbsp;forest, it&nbsp;can&nbsp;never be&nbsp;disabled again.

 ## Creating Expiring Links using PowerShell

-Unfortunately, this&nbsp;feature is&nbsp;not exposed in&nbsp;any GUI (yet), so&nbsp;you cannot create expiring links, nor&nbsp;can you tell the&nbsp;difference between a&nbsp;regular link and&nbsp;an&nbsp;expiring one.
+Unfortunately, this&nbsp;feature is&nbsp;not exposed in&nbsp;any GUI (yet), so&nbsp;you cannot create expiring links, nor&nbsp;can&nbsp;you tell the&nbsp;difference between a&nbsp;regular link and&nbsp;an&nbsp;expiring one.
 We will therefore use PowerShell to&nbsp;do&nbsp;the&nbsp;job:

 ```powershell
 # Add user PatColeman to the Domain Admins group for the next 2 hours